Frequently asked questions about potholes and the pothole repair team.

 We have 4 tarmac repair teams and 1 emergency team, so the new pothole repair teams will increase that number to 7.
 These teams cover a total of 1,000km of road and 1,500km of footway and average 360km per team.

-In addition we have the PATCH team and an annual programme of planned work consisting of road resurfacing and pavement reconstruction.
+In addition we have the small resurfacing scheme (SRS) team and an annual programme of planned work consisting of road resurfacing and pavement reconstruction.
 This work goes on all-year round and will continue because the PRTs will be available to respond rapidly and flexibly to your requests for potholes to be filled.

 Are you stopping the PATCH team?